Pasture Mixes

 Improved Nutrition

-The inclusion of legumes like alfalfa, clover, and lespedeza provides higher protein content and balances the lower protein grasses.
-The mix of cool season and warm season grasses and forbs extends the grazing season and provides more consistent nutritional quality over a longer period.
+The inclusion of legumes like alfalfa lucerne, clover provides higher protein content and balances the lower protein grasses.
+The mix of cool season and warm season grasses and herbs extends the grazing season and provides more consistent nutritional quality over a longer period.

 With diverse species that grow at different times, animals can take advantage of the most nutritious plants throughout the seasons.
-Cool season grasses offer the best nutrition in spring and fall while warm season species provide peak nutrition in summer.
-Ever-growing forbs fill in nutritional gaps between grass growth peaks.
+Cool season grasses offer the best nutrition in spring and autumn while warm season species provide peak nutrition in summer.
+Ever-growing herbs fill in nutritional gaps between grass growth peaks.

 Overall, the improved nutritional content from the diversity of plants in a pasture mix leads to better animal health, growth rates, and production.
 Livestock get balanced and complete nutrition across the full grazing season from the varied mix of plants, proteins, and minerals in a mixed pasture.